codespin-ai/tree-of-failures/packages/toff/README.md

 - A new action to try (as a JSON block)
 - Any necessary file modifications
 - Optional explanation of the chosen approach
+- Decision whether to retry or roll back to a previous state

 ### State Management